namhong1412/browser-clone-web/README.md

 `pip3 install -r requirements.txt`

-- Step 3: Edit the main.py file in line 8 and line 150 to your browser driver and the web you want to clone (this version using Chrome Driver 90.0.4430.24)
+- Step 3: Edit the main.py file in line 8 and line 13 to your path browser driver and the web you want to clone (this version using Chrome Driver 90.0.4430.24)

 ## Usage 🚀
 - Step 4: Run and wait for the magic to happen